Xer4n/vulnera/README.md

 Create the database: ``CREATE DATABASE vulneradb;``\
 Change the password of the superuser to allow the application to connect to the user: ``ALTER USER postgres WITH PASSWORD "vulnera";``

 Note: You can use your own database user, just remember to change the login information in the ``database.py`` file.
+This allows the complex database exploitation, if you do not want this, setup a normal user in postgres, then change the information in ``database.py``

 ## Install requirements: